bsstahl/Optimization/README.md

 # Optimization Demos
-A series of demos on combinatorial optimization designed to help software developers learn the basics of Constraint Programming, along with Linear and Mixed-Integer Programming.
+A series of demos on combinatorial optimization, written in C#, designed to help software developers learn the basics of Constraint Programming, along with Linear and Mixed-Integer Programming.

 ## Bss.Optimization.Appetizers.sln
 An implementation of a very simple, knapsack-style solution to the problem described